M-Mrk/Attention-Seeker/README.md

 # Attention-Seeker
 # Overview
 Yet another desk accessory, but this time it is specialized for alerting you.

-It acts as a clock, light, macropad, and notification bay.
+It acts as a:
+- clock, timer and alarm
+- desk light (dimmable)
+- macropad
+- notification bay

 ![front_view](pcb/pictures/front.png) ![back_view](pcb/pictures/back.png)